Times of Day to Avoid Travel

-If you can work flexi-time and move your whole life two hours forward, getting to work for 7 AM is perhaps the most straightforward way to beat the traffic.
+If you can work flexi-time and move your whole life two hours forward, getting to work at 7 AM is perhaps the most straightforward way to beat the traffic.
 Also, if you only have to be in the office on certain days, Tuesday, Wednesday, and Thursday are less likely to cause traffic issues than Monday and Friday.
-In terms of weekend workers, noon traffic is statistically more dangerous, meaning you should attempt to head into work before midday.
+Noon traffic is statistically more dangerous for weekend workers, meaning you should attempt to head into work before midday.

-You can also play the numbers game in terms of cutting down on the number of days per year that you might experience frustration with congestion by switching when you take your annual leave.
+You can also play the numbers game to cut down on the number of days per year that you might experience frustration with congestion by switching when you take your annual leave.

 If you are the kind of person who likes to take time off from work in all of the standard windows in which most people take their vacations, you’re missing a trick.

-By working through these times of day to avoid travel, families with children will be on vacation, or the parents will be staying home to look after the children during school breaks, meaning fewer cars on the road and a much more smooth trip into work.
+By working through these times to avoid travel, families with children will be on vacation, or the parents will be staying home to look after the children during school breaks, meaning fewer cars on the road and a much smoother trip into work.